-This paper reviews the main macroeconomic trends and the debate on policy priorities in Italy since the onset of EMU.
-It argues that, in the decade up to the outbreak of the global crisis (1998-2007), in Italy the reform process came to a virtual standstill and fiscal policy was inconsistent with the commitments taken at the European level.
-The paper suggests that the lack of resolute policy reactions to the serious institutional dysfunctions and macroeconomic imbalances was due to both the fragmentation of the political constituency and to a variety of favourable contingent factors masking the difficulties of the productive system and overshadowing the need to pursue structural reforms.
-Had Italy been better positioned in terms of both public finances and structural features in 2007, the adverse effects of the global and sovereign crises would have been partially avoided.
+This paper reviews the main macroeconomic trends and the debate on policy priorities in Italy since the end of the Nineties.
+In the decade up to the outbreak of the global crisis (1998-2007), in Italy the reform process came to a virtual standstill; this is partly due to the fragmentation of the political constituency, while a variety of favourable contingent factors masked the difficulties of the productive system.
+Had Italy been better positioned in terms of public finances and structural features in 2007, some of the adverse effects of the global and sovereign crises would have been avoided.